 05 of 05

-Both events take place at the Detroit Zoo's Wildlife Interpretive Gallery in Royal Oak.
-Advance tickets are required and sell out quickly.
+Both meals take place at the Detroit Zoo's Wildlife Interpretive Gallery in Royal Oak, and advance tickets are required to attend.